/

 2. UPGRADE TO A MESH NETWORK

 If you have a large home or thick UK brick walls, a single router might never be enough.
-A Mesh network solves this by using multiple "nodes" placed around the house.
+A mesh network solves this by using multiple "nodes" placed around the house.
 One plugs into the wall, and the others sit in different rooms to pass the signal along like a relay race.
-This completely bypasses the need for perfect central placement.
+This reduces your reliance on one perfect router position, but node placement still matters.
+Each node needs a strong link to the next one, so do not tuck them into cupboards or place them at the far edge of the dead zone.

 FAQS